BenrickSmit/MetaAimsir/README.md

 Meta Aimsir doesn't store any data and hence requires no permission except for internet connection permissions\

 Note: if this program is run on a computer without access to any GPS data, the program might not return your current city's weather.
-In tihs case the program will default to New York.
+In this case the program will default to New York.
 It is then up to you to add in your own city to receive weather data.

 # Screenshots
 [Beijing](screenshots/beijing_screenshot.png),